bacchilega/bacchilega/README.md

 Hi 👋 My name is bacchilega
 ===========================

-Python Developer
+I do what I need -Developer
 ----------------

 Currently I am the CEO and Co-Founder of MedAdmission and EducationTwo.
-Our mission is to facilitate the entry of tests with a limited number.
-I am interested in developing Open-Source scripts in my free time.
-My dream is to do it for free.
+I dream to develope free Open-Source scripts in my boat.

 * 🌍  I'm based in Imola 🏎
 * ✉️  You can contact me at [lfbacchilega@gmail.com](mailto:lfbacchilega@gmail.com)
 * 🚀  I'm currently working on [EducationTwo](http://medadmission.it)
-* 🧠  I'm learning C++
+* 🧠  I'm learning C++ for a torrent scraper
 * 🤝  I'm open to collaborating on Bot scripts

 ### Skills